-Hoover E, Gallun F, Souza P. (in press).
+Hoover E, Gallun F, Souza P. (2017).
 Auditory and cognitive factors associated with speech-in-noise complaints following mild traumatic brain injury.
 Journal of the American Academy of Audiology.

 Shen J, Anderson M, Arehart K, Souza P. (2016).
 Using cognitive screening tests in audiology.
 American Journal of Audiology, 25, 319-331.

 Reinhart P, Souza P. (2016).
 Intelligibility and clarity of reverberant speech: Effects of wide dynamic range compression release time and working memory.
 Journal of Speech, Language and Hearing Research, 59, 1543-1554.

 Shen J, Wright R, Souza P. (2016).
 On older listeners’ ability to perceive dynamic pitch.
 Journal of Speech, Language and Hearing Research, 59, 572-82.

 Reinhart P, Souza P, Gallun F, Srinivasan N. (2016).
 Effects of reverberation and compression on consonant identification in individuals with hearing impairment.
 Ear and Hearing, 37, 144-52.

 Ohlenforst B, MacDonald E, Souza P. (2016).
 Exploring the relationship between working memory, compressor speed and background noise characteristics.
 Ear and Hearing, 37, 137-43